xplosionmind/old.tommi.space/_notes/public/MacOS Apps.md

 - [Clean Me](https://kevin-de-koninck.github.io/Clean-Me "Clean Me official website"), an Open Source, better, neat and perfectly working alternative to CCleaner written in Swift.
 - [Clipy](https://clipy-app.com "Clipy"), clipboard hystory logger
 - ~~[CopyQ](https://hluk.github.io/CopyQ/), a clipboard history recorder, which keeps a record of all copied text and items.
 It saved my life several times~~.
 I like Clipy much more
-- [Cosmicast](https://www.poeticbytes.com/cosmicast "Cosmicast"), a minimal and beautiful podcast player which syncs with iOS through iCloud.
-It is proprietary software and it costs 3,50€
+- ~~[Cosmicast](https://www.poeticbytes.com/cosmicast "Cosmicast"), a minimal and beautiful podcast player which syncs with iOS through iCloud.
+It is proprietary software and it costs 3,50€~~.
+Definitely not worth the price: the app is buggy, it has a lot of problems and limits; I moved to Apple Podcasts… it syncs perfectly and it allows importing RSS feeds.
 - [[Cubbit]] desktop synchronization client
 - [Curiosity](https://github.com/Dimillian/RedditOS "RedditOS repository on GitHub"), a MacOS Reddit client
 - [DarkModeBuddy](https://github.com/insidegui/DarkModeBuddy "DarkModeBuddy on GitHub"), a **must have**: MacOS theme changes from light to dark based on surrounding ambient light